JakeMoe/BlockHunt/README.md

 * 1.1 - Jake Moe - 1 November 2017
   * Removes potions still on ground at game end
   * Scoreboard appears at game start, rather than on first score
+  * Added display name for potions, and use that to display to players on pickup